 Todt: I do not want Formula 1 economy runs and we can look to making it noisier 24 March, 2014 Jean Todt The FIA is not closed-minded about making its brave new engines louder and less fuel-efficient, president Jean Todt has revealed.
 The low-profile Frenchman made the comments to the Italian broadcaster Rai following fierce criticism of the sport’s new ‘Power Unit’ era in the wake of the 2014 opener in Australia.
 “There should be calm before reaction,” Todt is quoted.
 However, he indicated that he agrees with those who think that the amount of fuel-saving necessary to get to the end of grands prix is excessive.
 “I do not want Formula 1 ‘economy runs’,” said the former Ferrari team boss.
 “The permitted amount of fuel, 100 kilograms, was proposed by the teams.
 For me it is not a problem if they want it to be 100kg.”
 Start of a new era But Todt said fuel-saving had nothing to do with the lack of overtaking in Melbourne.
 “Instead it is the aerodynamics of the cars and the circuit in Melbourne, for example, has never been very good for overtaking.
 “I am convinced that very soon we will see a lot of overtaking,” he added.
 “So let’s wait before making judgements.”
 Todt also indicated that he is alert to the shrill criticism of Formula 1’s new turbo V6 ‘Power Units’, which trackside at Albert Park were recently likened to ‘sewing machines on wheels’.
 “The noise is obviously different now, and if there is a problem with it then if the teams agree we can look at a way to make it noisier,” he said, adding that he personally finds the tones of the new Formula 1 era “fascinating”.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.